-A hospice care staff often consists of:
+A hospice care staff often consists of a variety of professions.

 Hospice nurses play a particularly pivotal role by working with the staff of the assisted living communities to coordinate care plans.
 Although hospice nurses administer care, they do more than provide medications like painkillers and sedatives.
-They educate the patient’s primary caregiver about their condition, and provide ongoing emotional support and counseling to the patient and the patient’s loved ones.
+They educate the patient’s primary caregiver about their condition and provide ongoing emotional support and counseling to the patient and the patient’s loved ones.